 When Claire asks for her mother, she and her grandfather look up, past that second-floor bathroom, to the sky.
 “I’ve always told her that that full moon is mum,” Baker said.
 “We go outside, and she says, ‘Goodnight moon and goodnight mum.'”

-What I do know about PL488 and it’s impact on veterinarians is such.
-If an owner takes their pet to be seen and the veterinarian feels it necessary to prescribe a narcotic or benzodiazepine for your pet, they must first do a check on the owner with DHHS to determine if the owner is on a controlled substance.
+What I do know about PL488 and its impacts on veterinarians is such.
+If an owner takes their pet to be seen and the veterinarian feels it necessary to prescribe a narcotic or benzodiazepine for your pet, they must first do a check on the owner with DHHS to determine if the owner is taking a controlled substance.
 As I previously mentioned I still need to clarify the parameters but the fact that a veterinarian or perhaps his staff has the power to access a person’s prescriptions is a huge HIPAA violation.
 But I digress.
 Let’s use a hypothetical situation.
-Owner has an anxiety disorder for which he takes Valium on a daily
+The owner has an anxiety disorder for which he takes Valium on a daily

 basis.
 He also has a severe back issue (long-term) so is on hydrocodone for pain control.
 His cat is hit by a car and taken to the vet where she undergoes successful emergency surgery but because her injuries are severe, the vet prescribes a pain medication; hydrocodone.
 Would the fact that the owner is on hydrocodone prohibit the vet from prescribing it for the cat’s postoperative pain?
 If so, would he be allowed to prescribe a different pain medication such as tramadol which also falls in the opiate category?
 Is

 he is prohibited from prescribing any narcotic because the owner is on two (2)?
 Or is it only if the owner is on the same drug?
 If his prescriptive powers are limited

 because the owner is taking a controlled substance, what criteria is used to determine if the animal can or cannot get a prescription?